-- an abnormality in the structure or function of the urinary tract (for example, a malformed kidney or a blockage somewhere along the tract of normal urine flow)
+- a problem in the urinary tract (for example, a malformed kidney or a blockage somewhere along the tract of normal urine flow)

 - an abnormal backward flow (reflux) of urine from the bladder up the ureters and toward the kidneys.
-This condition, known as vesicoureteral reflux (VUR), is present at birth, and about 30% to 50% of children with a UTI are found to have it.
+This is known as vesicoureteral reflux (VUR), and many kids with a UTI are found to have it.

 - poor toilet and hygiene habits

 UTIs are easy to treat, but it's important to catch them early.
 Undiagnosed or untreated UTIs can lead to kidney damage.

 To diagnose a UTI, health care providers ask questions about what's going on, do a physical exam, and take a sample of pee for testing.

 How a sample is taken depends on a child's age.
 Older kids might simply need to pee into a sterile cup.
 For younger children in diapers, a catheter is usually preferred.
 This is when a thin tube is inserted into the urethra up to the bladder to get a "clean" urine sample.

 The sample may be used for a urinalysis (a test that microscopically checks the urine for germs or pus) or a urine culture (which attempts to grow and identify bacteria in a laboratory).
 Knowing what bacteria are causing the infection can help your doctor choose the best treatment.

 UTIs are treated with antibiotics.
 After several days of antibiotics, your doctor may repeat the urine tests to confirm that the infection is gone.
 It's important to make sure of this because an incompletely treated UTI can come back or spread.

 If a child has severe pain when peeing, the doctor may also prescribe medicine that numbs the lining of the urinary tract.
 (This medication temporarily causes the pee to turn orange.)